Find out about our programs:

 News from WISER

-WISER will present at the DC chapter of the International Society of Certified Employee Benefit Specialists event December 7— “Financial Caregiving: Promoting Planning & Resources to Help Employees”.
+WISER presented at the DC chapter of the International Society of Certified Employee Benefit Specialists event — “Financial Caregiving: Promoting Planning & Resources to Help Employees”.

 WISER partner Transamerica Institute’s latest survey report on women's retirement shows more than four in 10 working women (41 percent) expect to retire at age 70 or older or do not plan to retire.

 A recent study, 'Women Have Made Big Strides In Retirement Readiness' has some good news but it's "A snapshot of women with college education and careers," according to WISER's Cindy Hounsell: "The extent to which women are prepared depends on individual circumstances.”
-See the article by Jon Marcus at AARP.org
+See the article at AARP.org